About Entrance Examinations:

 ONE HOUR has elapsed after the commencement of the examination.

 - No candidate who has entered the examination hall will be allowed to leave the hall temporarily or otherwise for any reason whatsoever until the examination has commenced.

 - A candidate who has been given permission to leave the hall temporarily must be accompanied by an invigilator.

-- A candidate is only allowed to bring approved models of calculators into the examination hall.
-Please click here for the list of approved calculators.
+- Candidates may bring a non-programmable calculator (if required) into the examination hall.
+Those who are caught using a programmable calculator, the calculator will be confiscated for the remainder of the examination and will only be returned at the end of the examination.
 Candidates are responsible for clearing any information and/or programs stored in graphic calculators before the examination.

 - Candidates must answer all questions in the examinations (except Chinese paper) in English only.
 No mark will be allocated for answers in languages other than English.